0ldriku/CAF-Annotator/README.md

 ## Usage

-1. Upload an audio file or provide a URL to the audio file you want to annotate.
-2. Select the appropriate annotation labels and categories for your research.
-3. Listen to the audio and make annotations using the provided tools.
-4. Save your annotations and export them in your desired format.
-5. Repeat the process for additional audio files.

-## About the tracks in annotation step
-Track 1 is the waveform of the audio.
-Track 2 is the track to annotate small segments of the audio.
-Small segments can be clauses or anything user wants to segment.
-Track 3 is the track to annotate big segments of the audio.
-Big segments can be setences, AS-units or anything user wants to segment.
-Track 4 is the track to annotate pause duration.
-Currently, Maruko supports automatic pause detection.
-The user can click the "Auto Detect Pause" button to automatically detect the pause duration.
-The pause inside a small segments will be labeled as "M".
-The pause between big segments will be labeled as "E".
-The user can also manually annotate the pause duration by clicking the "+ PAUSE".
-Track 5 is the track to annotate accuracy.
-Track 6 is the track to annotate dysfluency.

-The annotation for track 5 and 6 can only be done manually by the user currently.

-## Experimental Features

-### Gemini API Integration
-Now the Gemini from google offers free api to access the LLM.
-I intergrated it to the segmentation step.
-The user can click the AI refine segement button to let Gemini to segment the transcription into clauses or AS-units.
-But the precision is highly depend on the prompt.
-For use this, user should get the API from gemini, and input it into /static/js/gemini.js file.
+1. Put you audio files in /files.
+Or use the google colab notebook to transcribe the audio files. in such case, put the generated files in /results/transcriptions.
+2. segment the text into the units you want to analyze.
+3. load the audio 2. transcribe, load the segments.
+4. adjust the boundaries of the segments. the faster-whisper tool is not perfect, so you may need to adjust the boundaries of the segments.
+5. edit the text in track 2 if necessary. the text in track 3 is not used to compute the CAF measures, so you dont have to edit the text in track 3.
+6. press the pause detection button to detect the pause duration automatically. and check whether the pause duration is correct. if not, you can adjust the pause duration manually.
+7. annotate the accuracy and dysfluency in track 5 and 6.
+8. save the annotations.
+9. load the annotations and compute the CAF measures.

+### Workflow Instructions

+1. **Prepare Audio Files:**
+   - Place your audio files in `/files`.
+   - Alternatively, use the Google Colab notebook to transcribe the audio files and store the generated files in `/results/transcriptions`.
+Check the ["The CPU Usage in the Transcription Step"](#the-cpu-usage-in-the-transcription-step) section for more information.

+2. **Segment Text:**
+   - Segment the text into the units you want to analyze.

+3. **Adjust Segment Boundaries:**
+   - Load the audio in 2.
+Transcribe.
+   - Load the segmentation.
+After selecting the audio file, the system will automatically detect the segmentation files.
+Simply click the "Load Small/Big Segments" button to proceed.
+   - Since the faster-whisper tool is not perfect, you may need to add or delete regions, or adjust the boundaries of the segments as necessary.

+4. **Edit Text:**
+   - Edit the text in track 2 if necessary.
+The text in track 3 is not used to compute the CAF measures, so it does not require editing.

+5. **Pause Detection:**
+   - Press the pause detection button to automatically detect pause durations.
+   - Verify the accuracy of detected pauses and adjust manually if necessary.

+7. **Annotate Accuracy and Dysfluency:**
+   - Annotate the accuracy in track 5 and dysfluency in track 6.

+8. **Save Annotations:**
+   - Save all annotations upon completion.

+9. **Compute CAF Measures:**
+   - Load the annotations and compute the CAF measures.

+## About the Tracks in the Annotation Step

+- **Track 1: Waveform**
+  - Displays the waveform of the audio.

+- **Track 2: Small Segments Annotation**
+  - Used for annotating small segments of the audio, such as clauses or any other user-defined segments.

+- **Track 3: Large Segments Annotation**
+  - Used for annotating large segments of the audio, which can include sentences, AS-units, or any other user-defined segments.

+- **Track 4: Pause Duration Annotation**
+  - Maruko supports automatic pause detection.
+Users can click the "Auto Detect Pause" button to automatically detect pause durations.
+Pauses within small segments are labeled as "M," and pauses between large segments are labeled as "E." Users can also manually annotate pause durations by clicking the "+ PAUSE" button.

+- **Track 5: Accuracy Annotation**
+  - This track is designated for annotating accuracy in the audio.
+Currently can only be performed manually by the user.

+- **Track 6: Dysfluency Annotation**
+  - This track is designated for annotating dysfluency.
+Currently can only be performed manually by the user.

+## Data Structure

+- `/files`
+  Place your audio files here.

+- `/results/transcriptions`
+  Contains transcriptions of the audio files.
+  - `[filename].[extension].transcribe.json`: File with word-level timestamps.
+  - `[filename].[extension].subtitles.txt`: Plain text file containing only text without timestamps.

+- `/results/textfiles`
+  Contains segmented files.
+  - `[filename].[extension].bigsegment.txt`: Contains larger segments of text.
+  - `[filename].[extension].smallsegment.txt`: Contains smaller segments of text.

+- `/results/matchedjson`
+  Contains JSON files with word-level timestamps of segmented files.
+  - `[filename].[extension].bigsegment.matched.json`: Matches for larger text segments.
+  - `[filename].[extension].smallsegment.matched.json`: Matches for smaller text segments.

+- `/results/adjustedRegions`
+  - `[filename].[extension].regionData.json`: Contains all annotations added in Step 2 (Annotate).
+Computations in Step 3 are based on this file.

 ## Supported CAF Measures

+For academic purposes, it is important to review the computation methods used.
+Please check the `compute_caf_values()` function defined in `app.py` for detailed implementation.

 - Syntactic complexity